diegocasmo/movementt/README.md

 # Movementt

+Create and execute custom interval training style workouts.

 ## Installation

+- Install the Expo CLI `yarn global add expo-cli`
+- Run `yarn install` to install dependencies
-- Copy the `.env.example` file and rename it to the `.env.development`
+- Copy the `.env.example` file and rename it to the `.env`
-  - `cp .env.example .env.development`
+  - `cp .env.example .env`
-- Add the Firebase SDK development configuration in the `.env.development` file
+- Add the Firebase SDK development configuration in the `.env` file
+- Run `yarn run ios` to run the project on iOS